What is a spread — how does it influence trading?

 Fixed spreads always stay the same; it doesn’t matter how volatile the market gets.
 However, the spread might differ depending on the financial asset you could be trading.

-For example, a forex pair such as EUR/USD will have a different spread to a commodity such as gold.
+For example, a forex pair such as EUR/USD will have a different spread from a commodity such as gold.
 However, the actual spread of these two financial assets will stay the same regardless of price changes.

 This happens when you trade through a broker that uses a ‘dealing desk’ model, meaning they purchase large positions from liquidity providers in order to offer those positions to traders in smaller sizes.